In cardiac catheterization (or

 There may be other reasons for your doctor to recommend a cardiac cath.

-Possible risks associated with cardiac cath include:
+Possible risks of cardiac cath

-- Bleeding or bruising where the catheter is put into the body (the groin, arm, neck, or wrist)
+- Bleeding or bruising where the catheter is put into the body (the groin, arm, neck,

-- Pain where the catheter is put into the body
+- Pain where the catheter is put into

 - Blood clot or damage to the blood vessel that the catheter is put into